Experience

 BuzyBee

-A personal productivity app built around David Allen's Getting Things Done system.
+A personal productivity app built around David Allen's Getting Things Done method — designed, built, and shipped entirely solo.

 Several years ago, I adopted the Getting Things Done system to help manage all the things going on in my life.
 For a long time, I was able to make due with just using a note taking app.
 But after a while I outgrew that system and needed something a bit more.
 I spent a few months checking out different tools to replace it, but none really fit.
 So, like a true engineer, I dove in and decided to build the tool I was looking for...and so BuzyBee was born!